gortonator/bsds-6650/Week-1.md

 ## Learning Objectives

 1. Describe the evolution of software systems to achieve web scale
-1. Explain the difficulties inherent in achieving linear scalability
+1. Explain the difficulties inherent in achieving scalability
-1. Explain performance, availability and scalability
+1. Explain performance and scalability and the relationship to cost

 ## Lecture Slides
 Can be found on Canvas site

+You can find video lessons on this material [here](https://sites.google.com/view/scalability/lessons)

 ## Reading
 Mandatory: